askmrsinh/regression-aes/README.md

 This project aims to automatically score student essays using NLP techniques.
 Here, the problem of automatic grading is approached as a regression problem.

-This project uses the ASAP-AES dataset (https://www.kaggle.com/c/asap-aes/data) and builds a model to predict the scores of essays written by Grade 7 to Grade 10 students.
-To do this, we'll provide the model with a description of many essays having various attributes.
+This project uses the ASAP-AES dataset (https://www.kaggle.com/c/asap-aes/data) and builds a model to predict scores for essays written by Grade 7 to Grade 10 students.
+To do this, we'll provide the model with a description of many essays having various features.
+The underlying objective is to observe the effect of essay features (taken separately and in combination) on the score.

 -----
 INDEX